Accelerating reionization constraints: An ANN-emulator framework for the SCRIPT Semi-numerical Model: Summary and future outlook

 This approach enables us to train accurate ANN-based emulators using only $\approx 10^3$ high-resolution simulations, achieving predictive accuracies of $R^2 \approx 0.97$--$0.99$.
 When embedded within a conventional MCMC framework, the ANN-based approach can reproduce the full posterior distributions while reducing the number of expensive high-resolution simulations by a factor of $\sim100$ and the overall computational cost by factors of up to $\sim70$.
 Our results show that combining coarse-resolution MCMC with adaptive training dataset construction provides a scalable and efficient alternative to conventional space-filling sampling designs, enabling fast and accurate emulator-based inference even when the priors are broad, and the parameters weakly constrained.

 We note that while this work focused on a feed-forward ANN, the field is rapidly adopting more advanced machine learning techniques, such as Simulation-Based Inference (SBI) using normalizing flows or diffusion models~\cite[e.g.,][]{alsingFastLikelihoodfreeCosmology2019,hassanHIFlowGeneratingDiverse2022,zhaoCanDiffusionModel2023}.
 These methods, however, still face the fundamental challenge of sampling efficiency.
 They perform optimally when training points are concentrated in or near the high-probability posterior region.
-Therefore, the core methodological contribution of this paper, using a reliable, coarse-resolution MCMC to efficiently identify the high-likelihood region, is a general-purpose strategy.
-It can be directly adapted to generate optimal training or proposal sets for these next-generation inference tools, significantly boosting their efficiency and making them more viable for complex, high-dimensional astrophysical problems.
+In this context, two methodological elements employed in this work are of direct relevance: the use of a reliable coarse-resolution MCMC to efficiently identify the high-likelihood region of parameter space, and the adaptive determination of the training dataset size based on emulator convergence.
+Together, these elements provide a general-purpose strategy for generating optimal training or proposal sets for these next-generation inference tools, significantly boosting their efficiency and making them more viable for complex, high-dimensional astrophysical problems.

 This substantial gain in computational efficiency is not merely incremental, it is enabling.
 The five-parameter model explored here serves as a robust proof of concept, demonstrating that our emulator framework faithfully reproduces full high-resolution inference at a fraction of the cost.
 The most immediate and scientifically pressing application is to extend this approach to more complex models that are currently computationally prohibitive.
 In particular, our next step is to apply this methodology to the fourteen-parameter framework of ref.~\cite{choudhuryCapturingSmallScaleReionization2025}, which is required to incorporate the latest JWST UV luminosity function measurements in a self-consistent manner.
 Exploring such a high-dimensional space is effectively impossible with conventional MCMC techniques, and the emulator strategy presented here provides a practical and scalable path forward.